Skip to main content

 How does cache / caching data works in Elements Connect?

-You can use this configuration tester to check that your SQL query has been correctly set up, that it retrieves the expected information, and to see the response.
+You can use the Configuration Tester to check that your SQL query has been correctly set up, that it retrieves the expected information, and to see the response.

 The results can be displayed in either a JSON or table format.